mwc360/ArcFlow/README.md

 **A streaming-first PySpark ELT framework for Microsoft Fabric**

-ArcFlow, named after an electric arc (a continiuous discharge of electricity across two conductors), is a streaming-first PySpark data engineering framework designed for scalable and testable lakehouse architectures.
+ArcFlow, named after an electrical arc (a continiuous discharge of electricity across two conductors), is a streaming-first PySpark data engineering framework designed for scalable and testable lakehouse architectures.
 It provides a flexible, zone-agnostic approach to building ELT pipelines with support for both single-source table processing and multi-source dimensional modeling.

 ArcFlow provides a means of rapidly moving and transforming data between zones of a lakehouse.